 Going to the dentist is an important part of maintaining optimal overall health, but it’s not unusual to feel some fear, anxiety or uneasiness before or during your dental appointments.
 We understand, and that’s why we’ve put together some tips to help you overcome your dental fear:

-- Talk with your dentist and/or dental hygienist about your dental anxiety so they can explain what the procedure really entails and you know what to expect.
+Talk with your dentist and/or dental hygienist about your dental anxiety so they can fully explain what to expect during your procedure.
 They’re there to make your experience as comfortable and stress-free as possible.

-- Patients often say that their fears were worse than the actual procedure and that if they’d only known what to expect they would have been less anxious.
+Patients often say that their fears were worse than the actual procedure, and if they’d only known what to expect, they would have been less anxious.

-- Everyone’s pain threshold is different.
-Don’t be afraid to ask for a numbing agent if you weren’t offered one or if you’re in pain—your dentist will not want to proceed unless you’re comfortable.
+Everyone’s pain threshold is different.
+Don’t be afraid to ask for a numbing agent if you weren’t offered one or if you’re in pain—your dentist won’t want to go ahead unless you’re comfortable.

-- Bring someone you trust to your appointment to help provide comfort and reduce dental anxiety.
+Bring someone you trust to your appointment to help provide comfort and help reduce your dental anxiety.

-- Arrive early to your appointment.
-Stress management can start just by reading a magazine in the waiting room.
+Arrive early for your appointment.
+Your stress management can start just by taking some time to read a magazine in the waiting room.